QuantEcon/lecture-source-jl/source/rst/more_julia/general_packages.rst

 The package we usually turn to for this purpose is `Interpolations.jl <https://github.com/JuliaMath/Interpolations.jl>`_

-There are a variety of options, but we will only demonstrate the convenience notation
+There are a variety of options, but we will only demonstrate the convenient notations

 Univariate with a Regular Grid
 --------------------------------